ohadch/ohad-dev-blog-examples/prefect-schedule-api-requests/README.md

 - Activate the virtual environment with `source venv/bin/activate`
 - Install the dependencies with `pip install -r requirements.txt`
 - Run the flow with `python flows/suggest_activity.py`
+- In order to deploy the flow, run `python deploy.py`